 But we do have Joe and Hunter.

-Okay, yeah, it's the epitome.
+It's the epitome.

-That's the political game.
+That's their political game.

 If you're doing something wrong, you need to be held accountable for it.